SCons/scons/README-package.rst

 Running SCons requires Python 3.5 or higher.
 There should be no other dependencies or requirements to run SCons.

+As of SCons 4.2.0 support for Python 3.5 is deprecated and will be removed with the next major release.

 By default, SCons knows how to search for available programming tools on various systems--see the SCons man page for details.
 You may, of course,